mdhammadahmad/mdhammadahmad/README.md

 ## WELCOME TO THE CAVE 👋

 <p align="center">
-  <i>Gulista-n mein jo rahe ham-nasheen bahaaron ke, falak-e-ulfat mein bhi the raazdaan sitaaron ke.</i>
+  <i>Gulistan mein jo rahe ham-nasheen bahaaron ke, falak-e-ulfat mein bhi the raazdaan sitaaron ke.</i>
   <br>
   (Suggests that even in uncertainty, those with a deep soul find beauty in both the light and the dark)
 </p>